help-me-mom/ng-mocks/README.md

   the karma process will exit with `ts.ExitStatus.DiagnosticsPresent_OutputsSkipped` if any compilation errors occur.

-* **karmaTypescriptConfig.coverageOptions.instrumentation** - A boolean indicating whether the code should be instrumented, set to `false` to see the original Typescript code when debugging.<br/>
+* **karmaTypescriptConfig.coverageOptions.instrumentation** - A boolean indicating whether the code should be instrumented, set this property to `false` to see the original Typescript code when debugging.
+  Please note that setting this property to `true` requires the Typescript compiler option `sourceMap` to also be set to `true`.
+  For more debugging options, please see `karmaTypescriptConfig.coverageOptions.sourceMap`.<br/>
-  Defaults to true.
+  Defaults to `true`.

 * **karmaTypescriptConfig.coverageOptions.exclude** - A `RegExp` object or an array of `RegExp` objects for filtering which files should be excluded from coverage instrumentation.<br/>
   Defaults to `/\.(d|spec|test)\.ts$/i` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts (case insensitive).